aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

 ### Data Visualisation in Python

-Python offers multiple great graphing libraries that come packed with lots of different functionalities.
-No matter if you want to create interactive, live, or highly customized plots, python has an excellent library for you.
+Python offers multiple great graphing libraries packed with many different functionalities.
+Whether you want to create interactive, live, or highly customized plots, Python has an excellent library for you.

 To get a little overview, here are a few popular plotting libraries: